Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Preliminary

-Then we have the following result on the convergence of the SGD and SGF (informal). \begin{theorem}[informal] Let Assumptions \ref{AssAct} and \ref{InfGram} hold, and use SGD / SGF for training the loss $L(\boldsymbol{w,a})$.
-If the width $m$ of the neural network is large enough and the step size \(\eta\) is small enough, then with high probability, the expected value of the loss \(L(t)\) decays exponentially
+with \(\eta\) being the fixed learning rate and \(\wt{L}(\theta)\) the mini-batch loss which is constructed by subsampling the given set of sampling points $\{\bm{x}_i\}_{i=1}^{n_1}$ and $\{\bm{y}_j\}_{j=1}^{n_2}$ uniformly at random; see Sections \ref{SecSGD} and \ref{SecSGF} for further details of the schemes (including a short discussion of the impact of the batch size).
+In this work, we establish the following result on the convergence of the SGD and SGF. \begin{theorem}[informal statements] Let Assumptions \ref{AssAct} and \ref{InfGram} hold, and use SGD \eqref{eqn:SGD-0} / SGF \eqref{eqn:SGF-0} to train the empirical loss $L(\boldsymbol{w,a})$.
+Let \(S\) be the first time that some parameter leaves a given neighborhood of the initialization.
+If the width $m$ of the neural network is large enough and the step size \(\eta\) is small enough, then with high probability { \(S=\infty\)}, and the expected value of the loss \(L(t)\) decays exponentially

 \end{theorem}